vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/vairAgyapanchakam.md

 <details><summary>English - Hari R</summary>

 The beauty of these verses is not merely in their meaning but also in their form.
 The brilliant word-play and the alliterations that Deśika uses with aplomb are totally lost in translation.
 Even if one doesn't know the language, one can derive great pleasure by reading aloud the verses for their lilting melody resulting from its intricate syllabic structure.

-There is a historically inaccurate account that Deśika wrote these verses in response to Vidyāraṇya's invitation.
-One can have a look at Śatāvadhāni Dr. R Ganesh’s biography of the great preceptor of Vijayanagara, Vibhūtipuruṣa Vidyāraṇya for more details.

-My heartfelt thanks to Shashi Kiran B N for copyediting the Sanskrit verses, identifying the poetic meters, reviewing my translation, and giving me several valuable suggestions.

-References
-Vairagya Panchakam
-Śatāvadhāni Dr. R Ganesh’s Kavitegondu Kathe (Bangalore: Abhijñāna, 2012)
 </details>